globocom/vault/README.md

 ```

 ### Static files

+If you want to upload Vault's static files to your current Swift cluster, simply create a project (named here as `<swift-project>`) and, in that project, a container (named here as `<swift-container>`).
+Then, using the credentials of a user with permissions to write on that container, do the following:

 ```
 $ python manage.py collectstatic --noinput

-# Upload your static files to your static_url.

-# To upload static files to your current swift cluster, do:

-$ cd statictemp
 $ swift upload --os-username=<swift-user> --os-password=<swift-pass> --os-project-name=<swift-project> --os-auth-url=<swift-auth-url> --os-storage-url=<swift-admin-url> <swift-container> vault_static/
 ```